BIGJRA/BIGJRA.github.io/rejuv.md

     -   Nasty Plot

 The Naganadel has two shields, and her Stantler and Beheeyem each have crests that make both much better.
-That said, if you don’t let Naganadel get too many Beast Boosts her team is overall slow and you can sweep them with the right Pokemon.
+That said, if you don't let Naganadel get too many Beast Boosts her team is overall slow and you can sweep them with the right Pokemon.